 - Developed a modular production style which centers around the development and operation of selfcontained growing rooms each of approximately 10,000 sq. ft.
 As the Hybrid Greenhouse is expanded, such rooms will be replicated.
-This increases the efficacy of capital and operational cost planning, reduces operational risk and allows 7 ACRES to scale production more efficiently; - Simplified the 7 ACRES business model to focus solely on bulk sales of dried marijuana to other legal retailers, such as ACMPR licensees.
+This increases the efficacy of capital and operational cost planning, reduces operational risk and allows 7 ACRES to scale production more efficiently.
+This expansion approach is also consistent with Health Canada's revised licensing guidance issued in May 2017; - Simplified the 7 ACRES business model to focus solely on bulk sales of dried cannabis to other legal retailers, such as ACMPR licensees.
 This allows Supreme to focus capital on infrastructure improvements for increasing quality and efficiency of the cannabis 7 ACRES produces.
 In addition, it removes the risk and expense involved with retail patient acquisition and servicing (i.e. physician education, patient enrollment, patient support, retail packaging, ordering logistics and e-commerce infrastructure); - Completed significant capital raising in calendar 2016 to fund the complete retrofit of the Hybrid Greenhouse.
 This allows Supreme to complete the project as one project rather than in phases, which increases efficiencies and also reduces the risk involved with the need for additional financing to complete the project.
+Supreme is currently working to finalize the construction timeline to reflect the strong demand for its products from existing and aspiring Licensed Producers and the proposed legalization of adult-use cannabis in July 2018.